paridad/Project1-Nano-DS/README.md

-Contents
+Table of Contents
-1. Installation	2
+1. Installation
-2. Project Motivation	2
+2. Project Motivation
-3. File Descriptions	3
+3. File Descriptions
-4. How to Interact with Your Project	3
+4. How to Interact with Your Project
-5. Licensing, Authors, Acknowledgements	4
+5. Licensing, Authors, Acknowledgements

 1. Installation